som-shahlab/meds_reader/README.md

 Inspired by HuggingFace Datasets, meds_reader transforms MEDS datasets into collections of Python objects, that can then be processed using normal Python functions.

-> [!WARNING]
-> meds_reader is currently in early stage development and the API is still in flux.
-Please leave feedback and use at your own risk!

 ### Example

 ```bash